broadinstitute/seqr-helm/README.md

 du -sh /var/seqr/*
 ```
 - How do I tail logs?
-To tail the logs of the pipeline worker, for example:
+To tail the logs of the pipeline worker after you have started a pipeline run, for example:
 ```
 kubectl get pods -o name | grep pipeline-runner-api pipeline-runner-api-5557bbc7-vrtcj